Welcome to the VQA Challenge 2021!

-VQA Challenge 2018 is the third edition of the VQA Challenge.
-Previous two versions of the VQA Challenge were organized in past two years, and the results were announced at VQA Challenge Workshop in CVPR 2020, CVPR 2019, CVPR 2018, CVPR 2017 and CVPR 2016.
+VQA Challenge 2021 is the sixth edition of the VQA Challenge.
+Previous five versions of the VQA Challenge were organized in past five years, and the results were announced at VQA Challenge Workshop in CVPR 2020, CVPR 2019, CVPR 2018, CVPR 2017 and CVPR 2016.
 More details about past challenges can be found here: VQA Challenge 2020, VQA Challenge 2019, VQA Challenge 2018, VQA Challenge 2017 and VQA Challenge 2016.

 Answers to some common questions about the challenge can be found in the FAQ section.

 After the challenge deadline, all challenge participant results on test-standard split will be made public on a test-standard leaderboard.

 Following COCO, we have divided the test set for VQA v2.0 into a number of splits, including test-dev, test-standard, test-challenge, and test-reserve, to limit overfitting while giving researchers more flexibility to test their system.
 Test-dev is used for debugging and validation experiments and allows for maximum 10 submissions per day (according to UTC timezone).
 Test-standard is the default test data for the VQA competition.
 When comparing to the state of the art (e.g., in papers), results should be reported on test-standard.
 Test-standard is also used to maintain a public leaderboard that is updated upon submission.
 Test-reserve is used to protect against possible overfitting.
 If there are substantial differences between a method's scores on test-standard and test-reserve, this will raise a red-flag and prompt further investigation.
 Results on test-reserve will not be publicly revealed.
 Finally, test-challenge is used to determine the winners of the challenge.